My-Random-Thoughts/Rapid7Nexpose/README.md

 ## Download And Import
-Download the all the files into your PowerShell module path (usually C:\Program Files\WindowsPowerShell\Modules) in import it
+Download the all the files into your PowerShell module path (usually C:\Program Files\WindowsPowerShell\Modules) and import it

 `Import-Module -Name 'Rapid7Nexpose'`